ishag74/idn-controller-gNMI-based/README.md

-# gNMI Network Automation Controller for Kubernetes
+# Intent Driven Network Automation Controller

 This project implements a Kubernetes operator to declaratively manage network services on Nokia SR OS routers using the gNMI protocol.
 It brings cloud-native automation principles to network infrastructure, enabling you to manage network configurations the same way you manage Kubernetes applications.